 Each year the company files hundreds of tax returns in the various national, state and local income taxing jurisdictions in which it operates.
 These tax returns are subject to examination and possible challenge by the tax authorities.
 Positions challenged by the tax authorities may be settled or appealed by the company.
 As a result, there is an uncertainty in income taxes recognized in the company's financial statements in accordance with accounting for income taxes and accounting for uncertainty in income taxes.
 It is reasonably possible that changes to the company's global unrecognized tax benefits could be significant; however, due to the uncertainty regarding the timing of completion of audits and possible outcomes, a current estimate of the range of increases or decreases that may occur within the next twelve months cannot be made.
-As of December 31, 2021, the company has made advance deposits of approximately \$102 million to a foreign taxing authority, partially as a prerequisite to petition the consolidated Balance Sheets.
+As of December 31, 2021, the company has made advance deposits of approximately \$102 million to a foreign taxing authority, partially as a prerequisite to petition the court related to an open tax examination.
+These payments are accounted for as a prepaid asset, included in other assets in the Consolidated Balance Sheets.